Non-doms from 6 April 2017 and offshore trusts from 6 April 2018

-Interests in close offshore companies and partnerships are to be subject to IHT to the extent their value is attributable to UK residential property, from 6 April 2017.
+A change which affects all non-doms, not just those who become deemed domiciled, is that interests in ‘close’ offshore companies and partnerships (unless under 5%) are subject to UK IHT to the extent their value is attributable to UK residential property, from 6 April 2017.

-Loans made to individuals, trustees and partnerships to finance the acquisition of UK residential property directly or indirectly and ‘money or money’s worth made available as security, collateral or guarantee’ for such loans are to be subject to UK IHT from 6 April 2017.
-As drafted, the value of loans and assets offered as security etc. does not seem to be limited to the value of the property.
+Furthermore, loans made to individuals, trustees and partnerships to finance the acquisition of UK residential property directly or indirectly and ‘money or money’s worth made available as security, collateral or guarantee’ for such loans are also subject to UK IHT from 6 April 2017.

-Furthermore, when such interests in companies or partnerships are disposed of (or the underlying UK residential property), or such loans are repaid, the proceeds will continue to be subject to UK IHT for two years.
+Finally, when such interests in companies or partnerships are disposed of or such loans repaid, the proceeds will continue to be subject to UK IHT for two years.